dflatdeveloper/sql-server-service-broker/README.md

  </errors>
 ```

 - Table-valued parameter [spec](https://learn.microsoft.com/en-us/dotnet/framework/data/adonet/sql/table-valued-parameters) from C#
 - Passing a table-valued to a stored procedure backed by service broker
 - Kicks off a Send Method to send to a Remote Broker (or a different one on local)
 - The Send Method Arguments can have an xml payload validated by a schema, extracted strings (either xml, json, encoded binaries from VARBINARY), or data that the BROKER DB leave as unvalidated

 ### Security Model
--	I used Certificates to allow to disparate systems function together
+-	I used Certificates to allow two disparate systems to function together
-	- Bonus here is the two systems do not need the same backbone authentication (Active Directory)
+	- Bonus here is the two systems do not need the same backbone authentication (Active Directory, LDAP, etc.)

 - Service Broker Routes operate with FQDNs only.
 Add Server A and Server B to an internal DNS